otvam/pypeec/README.md

 * pyvista, pyvistaqt, QtPy, PyQt5 (for the viewer and plotter)

 PyPEEC is tested on Linux x64 but should run on other platforms.

+The package can be built with `python -m build`.

 ## Author